How to Care for Your Kenyan Sand Boa

 Cohabitation (keeping multiple Kenyan sand boas in one enclosure) is not recommended, as like most snakes, sand boas are not a social species, and keeping them together is likely to cause more stress than benefit.

 Do Kenyan sand boas need UVB?

 They can survive without it, but it’s still best practice to provide UVB lighting for optimal health and wellbeing.
-UVB gives ball pythons all of the vitamin D that their bodies need, stimulates better appetite and activity, and generally allows them to be healthier than they would be without.
+UVB gives reptiles all of the vitamin D that their bodies need, stimulates better appetite and activity, and generally allows them to be healthier than they would be without.